 If you feel that you should have an interest in a decedent’s estate and/or that the estate is not being properly administered, you should contact an experienced attorney.
 The attorney can review the documents and explain the process by which the estate will be administered.
-They will also review the facts of the case and advise if your rights have been violated or if the Personal Representative or Trustee is acting improperly pursuant to Florida Statutes or Alabama Code.
+They will also review the facts of the case and advise if your rights have been violated or if the Personal Representative or Trustee is acting improperly pursuant to Florida Statutes.

 If it is determined that you have a claim or a complaint to pursue, the attorney will determine the best course of action based on your specific circumstances.
 The attorney may contact the Personal Representative or Trustee to remedy the problem or they may file a complaint with the court to assert your rights or to request the Personal Representative or Trustee be removed.